Surviving En Route to a Beta World

 I did a LOT of research for Tangled Planet.
 This is the second of three posts on how I used some of it in the book.

 DISCLAIMER!
 I have stretched, tweaked and in some places rabidly mauled the current tech in my book – the second half of science fiction is the fiction part, after all.
-Astrophysics shouldn’t be allowed to get in the way of a good story.
+Astrophysics shouldn’t get in the way of a good story.

 Suspended Animation or Generation Starship?

 A direct, manned interstellar flight that will take hundreds of years gives you two main options: suspended animation or a generation starship.
 Suspended animation would either take the form of adult passengers in sleeper ships, or frozen embryos.
 While both have fascinating narrative possibilities, I was drawn to the generation starship idea because I’ve read/seen so many variations on the theme – generation starship as dystopia, generation starship as luxury liner, generation starship as hoax, generation starship as world that has forgotten that it is actually a generation starship.
 Frankly, in fiction, it’s rare to have a generation starship just be a straight-up generation starship that actually reaches its destination.

 Yet that was a fascinating concept to me.
 You have a society that has, as far back as their equivalent to the Tudors, never been outside.
 It would be a hell of an adjustment – and people generally don’t take to change well.

 Also, one of the images that led to this story was that of an alien forest, with a big, bad wolf stalking among the trees.
 There is more power to that if my Little Red Riding Hood had never seen a tree before, never mind ventured into the deep, dark woods.